camunda/camunda-docs-static/get-started/content/javaee6/index.md

   main:
     name: "Java EE 6"
     identifier: "get-started-java-ee"
     pre: "Get started with using Camunda in a Java EE Web Application.
-Learn how to use JSF, CDI, EJBs and JPA in your process application."
+Learn how to Camunda together with JSF, CDI, EJBs and JPA."

 ---

 This tutorial guides you through setting up Camunda BPM and developing your first process application with Java EE 6.
-You will learn to

 {{< get-code repo="camunda-get-started-javaee" >}}